qutheory/cloud-documentation/docs/quick-start.md

 Vapor Cloud deletes all build metadata (such as the `.build` folder) then runs `swift build` on your application.
 This option takes a considerably longer amount of time than update or incremental, but can sometimes fix strange build issues.

-!!! note
-	These build types will be simplified in SPM 4.0 and this question will likely go away.

 ### Deploy!